sbigliardo/sbigliardo/README.md

 - 👋 Hi, I’m @sbigliardo
 - 👀 I’m interested in learning new things.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning the necessary skills to be a web developer.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 sbigliardo/sbigliardo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.